oras-project/oras/README.md

 Just as container images support multiple "layers" represented as blobs, ORAS supports pushing multiple layers.
 The layer type is up to the artifact author.
 You may push `.tar` representing a collection of files, individual files like `.yaml`, `.txt` or whatever your artifact should be represented as.
 Each layer type should have a `mediaType` representing the type of blob content.
 In this example, we'll push a collection of files.

-- A single root file (`artifact.txt`) that represents overview content that might be displayed as a repository overview
+- A single file (`artifact.txt`) that represents overview content that might be displayed as a repository overview
 - A collection of files (`docs/*`) that represents detailed content.
 When specifying a directory, ORAS will automatically tar the contents.

 See [OCI Artifacts][artifacts] for more details.